 A road trip along the many white villages of Andalusia should not be missed.
 These 'Pueblos Blancos' are a result of the Moorish rule in Andalusia.
 The whitewashed, flat-roofed houses were often built against the steep slopes, making them difficult to attack.
 The white color was to reflect the warm rays of the sun and the houses are whitewashed almost every year.
 There are too many white villages all over Andalusia to mention, but most can be found in the provinces of Cádiz and Sierra de Grazalema.
 Frequently visited white villages are Frigiliana, Arcos de la Frontera, Vejer de la Frontera, Mijas (near the Costa del Sol) and the aforementioned Ronda.
 Where most white villages were built on protective cliffs, Setenil de las Bodegas is special; the city grew out of a network of caves, in the cliffs above the Rio Trejo.

-5. El Caminito del ReyThe special hiking trail 'Caminito del Rey'
+5. Activities in Andalusia: El Caminito del ReyThe special hiking trail 'Caminito del Rey'

 Almost 60 kilometers from Malaga are the beautiful hiking trails of the 'Caminito del Rey' (the 'King's Path'), which can be walked again since 2015 after a thorough renovation.
 Over 3 kilometers of walkways and bridges have been built against the sheer cliffs of the Gaitanes gorge.
 The total walking route of El Caminito del Rey is over 7 kilometers through a breathtaking landscape.
 If you are in the area and like to hike, I absolutely recommend this beautiful walk with beautiful views.
 Not for people with a fear of heights.